 For a while, e-commerce solutions were trying to provide both a rich, extensible user interface, and the back end transactional capabilities that are required to take, process and fulfil orders.
 Then, the market focus shifted with a lot of talk of “Headless” e-commerce – basically the back end with a bespoke (generally content managed) web front end.
 This was important to allow really bespoke design and creative for the shop window – but at the same time was making systems more complex.

-We find ourselves in a position where a lot of organisations implement a headless e-commerce solution with a bespoke front end, and also have to do a large amount of integration to back office order processing and fulfilment.
+We find ourselves in a position where a lot of organisations implement a headless e-commerce solution with a bespoke front end, and also have to do a large amount of integration to back office order processing and fulfillment.
 In some cases, this integration is tying in to CRM, ERP and additional financial accounting platforms.

-Yet, we can see that the core CRM platforms now have more and more advanced sales order functionality, have the ability to tie into extremely powerful web portals with strong underlying content management, and often can re-use tried and trusted integration to ERP solutions for supply chain management and fulfilment.
+Yet, we can see that the core CRM platforms now have more and more advanced sales order functionality, have the ability to tie into extremely powerful web portals with strong underlying content management, and often can re-use tried and trusted integration to ERP solutions for supply chain management and fulfillment.
 It seems there is a lot of unnecessary duplication of effort going on, and huge opportunity to simplify and improve the overall approach.

 Cantata has delivered some really exciting projects in the last couple of years focussing on stripping out complexity and providing a much more efficient (both in terms of cost and technology) technical solution by getting the most out of existing CRM technology, integrated to web portals that themselves are content managed with tight integration to the CRM database.
 The CRM systems can, themselves, re-use close integration to ERP and/or financial accounting tools, allowing true multi-channel deployment re-using the end-to-end order processing capabilities across e-commerce and other sales channels.